dustbin96/Workflow-Orchestration-PoCs/SpringETL/README.md

   - Applicable only if simple tasks are expected to be performed
 - Simpler to setup and operate as compared to Spring Batch
 - Since jobs are all processed in the background, unable to retrieve results from these jobs (In free version)
-- Good for executing individual small tasks
+- Good for executing individual small tasks in the background

 ### Local JobRunr DB Project Test Environment & Dependencies

+Project name - springjobrunr

 - Local MySQL server database (v8)
   - Contains mock data of **1005228** records